-KATY ROMANOU teaches musicology at the University of Athens, the Greek Open University and the Athens Conservatory of Music.
-Her research focuses on recent Greek music history.
+KATY ROMANOU (1939-2020) taught musicology at the University of Athens, the Greek Open University and the Athens Conservatory of Music.
+Her research focused on recent Greek music history.

 She is the author of several volumes (written in Greek): Wandering National Music –: Greek Music Periodicals as a Source for the Research of Neohellenic Music (2 volumes, Cultura: Athens, ); History of Neohellenic Art Music (Cultura: Athens, ); The Music Library of Corfú’s Philharmonic Society (Cultura: Athens, ); Greek Music in the Olympic Games and the ‘Olympiades’: – (Ministry of Culture/Cultura: Athens, ); Art Greek Music in Modern Times (Cultura: Athens, ).
 Her articles have appeared in many Greek and foreign periodicals, and she has contributed chapters to collective publications.